MrBenjoo/WeatherApp/README.md

-# WeatherSwe
+# SwedeCast

 [![Build Status](https://travis-ci.org/mrbenjoo/WeatherApp.svg?branch=master)](https://travis-ci.org/mrbenjoo/WeatherApp)

-WeatherSwe is an android application that provides a weather forecast up to 10 days.
+## What is SwedeCast?
+SwedeCast is a Kotlin based weather application displaying weather forecast for a given location in Sweden.
+The app uses coroutines for concurrency and multi-module communication to avoid ambiguity and achieve clear separation of concerns to make the project easier to work with.
+Additonally, the following components from the Android Architecture library are utilised: navigation, viewModel, liveData and constraintLayout.

 ## APIs and Architectures Used
 - Android Jetpack/Components: Navigation, ViewModel, LiveData, ConstraintLayout